 - Other ways in which companies can go public are via a traditional IPO and a SPAC merger

 - There are several differences between the vehicles of going public

 - Direct listings follow a process that includes hiring a financial advisor, hosting an investor day, and more

-- You can trade and invest in a direct listing with us
+- You can trade in a direct listing with us

 Get in on the action early